jarrodmillman/pose-stats/description.md

 communities.
 We are uniquely positioned for creating a community around this OSE:\

 **Stéfan van der Walt** is a research scientist at UC Berkeley.
 He is the founder of scikit-image and co-author of Elegant SciPy.
 He regularly teaches Python at bootcamps, campus courses, and at the annual G-Node Advanced Scientific Programming in Python summer schools.
-He contributes to numerous packages in the ecosystem including NumPy, SciPy, DiPy, IPython, scikit-learn, scikit-image, and NetworkX.
+He contributes to numerous packages in the ecosystem including NumPy, SciPy, scikit-image, and NetworkX.
-He is the software architect of the Cesium machine-learning library and web platform, and released several research software libraries, such as SupReMe for super-resolution imaging, and DPT for calculating Discrete Pulse Transforms.
+He is the software architect of the SkyPortal astronomy platform that is being used by the ZTF-II sky survey at Caltech.
 Stéfan is a director of NumFOCUS, and serves on the steering committees of NumPy, SciPy, and the PSF's Scientific Working Group.
 He cofounded the Scientific Python project in 2020 with Jarrod Millman.

 **Jarrod Millman** is a senior open source scientific Python developer at UC Berkeley.
 He cofounded the Neuroimaging in Python project.